dslab-epfl/svshi/README.md

 - Run `cd ./scripts && ./build_docker.sh` (Windows: `.ps1`) to build the image
 - Run `cd ./scripts && ./run_docker.sh` to run the docker container
 - Open a browser and navigate to `http://localhost:3000` (or replace `localhost` by the IP of the machine running the Docker)
-- \[Only if you run the Docker on another machine than the one you use to access the GUI\] Enter the IP:Port combination of the machine running the Docker on the GUI front page

 Do not forget to use volumes (see https://docs.docker.com/storage/volumes/ )if you want your container files to be non-volatile.
 The scripts that we provide that run the container already create a volume and use it for the container.
 Feel free to modify those scripts if you are an advanced user of Docker.